 In Software Engineering—a class you won't find at other small colleges—your professor gives you performance evaluations, rather than exams.
 That's how it's done in the real world.

-Interesting in engineering?
+Interested in engineering?
 Study here for three years and get your bachelor's degree in math, and then get an engineering degree from Columbia University through our joint engineering program.

 Step into high-tech society